naacl-org/naacl-2021-website/_posts/2019-01-15-spotlight-on-srw.md

 do joint POS and NER tagging, and it was quite a confidence booster to discover later that some folks in the community have read it!

-For new students, he added:
+For new students, he adds:

 > I would encourage starting students to submit to SRW by yourself (but only do so once, and do not rely on your advisor too much); after that, shoot for *ACL and EMNLP!